 Bok Bar

 Located in South Philly, Bok Bar offers an unparalleled view of the city skyline alongside good food and drinks.
 This unusual space is at the top of the former Bok Vocational High School, which opened in 1938.
 The building retains many of the features you’d expect in such a setting—from lockers to school restrooms—which makes it even more fun to explore.
-It’s a great spot for a date night and is one of the most Instagrammable places in Philadelphia.
+It’s a great spot for a date night or chill afternoon.

 The food menu rotates monthly as different chefs and restaurants pop up here, often featuring some of the best in the city like Kalaya, Fiore, and Tabachoy.
 You’ll find several cocktails and a larger selection of beer, seltzer, and wine to choose from.